Welcome to today's edition of the Rush 24-7 podcast.

 Most of the country's major metropolitan newspapers, including the New York Times, the Washington Post, and the Los Angeles Times, are considered liberal, and so are the leading news magazines, Time and Newsweek.

-Viewers of Cable TV were a little bit more positive than those who rely on network news.
+Viewers of cable TV were a little bit more positive than those who rely on network news.

 This probably reflects the influence of the top-rated Fox News channel, another destination for conservatives put off by the left-leaning sameness of CBS, NBC, and ABC.

-And I have that I have that poll here.
+And I have that poll here.

 And it's too many numbers here to go through this.

-When they start talking about a bunch of numbers, you'll lose them.
+And when I start talking about a bunch of numbers, you'll lose them.

 That's all you are is angry.

-You're PO'd, and you've had it.
+And you've had it.

 And it turns out it's just the opposite.